Heri Martínez de Dios: Select awards

-Other accomplishments include helping to establish the first bachelor's degree courses in Digital Animation and Video Games in Puerto Rico and the first bachelor's degree courses in the Caribbean, in Digital Cinematography Sciences.
-Even more significant is his active contribution to the creation of the only master's degree course in Digital Graphic Design.
-These four (4) programs, which constituted a historical breakthrough in Puerto Rican education, together with the BA in Digital Graphic Design, running with great success for over a decade, are some of the country's most innovative and unique projects.

-Also, in 2014, Martínez de Dios, in collaboration with other resources of Atlantic University College, managed to create the first Master of Science in Interactive Media Programming, first of its kind in Puerto Rico and the Caribbean.
-Likewise for his great contribution to education and entrepreneurship in Puerto Rico, the Puerto Rico Manufacturers Association awarded the Executive of the Year award in 2014.
-Similarly, in 2014 AUC won the Gold Cup of cinematography at the Festival "Cinema Campus 2014".
-In 2015, Martinez de Dios was twice nominated for Emmy Awards.
-Three of the categories for which he was nominated was representing, as executive producer, the commercial of Atlantic University College titled El Gladiador en ti 2015.
-The other three categories in which Martinez de Dios was nominated was representing his own studio Gladius LLC for his short film titled Phoebe & Luna.
-This time the TV commercial of Atlantic University College won two of the three categories in which it was nominated.
-In 2015 he also received a Proclamation of Greeting, by the House of Representatives of Puerto Rico, for the foundation of the studio Gladius LLC and the creation of dozens of jobs on the island of Puerto Rico.
-In January 2016, Martinez de Dios was also recognized by the Sales and Marketing Executives Association of Puerto Rico, thus giving him the "Top Management Awards 2016" in the category of education.
+In 2014, Martínez de Dios, in collaboration with other resources of Atlantic University College, created the first Master of Science in Interactive Media Programming, first of its kind in Puerto Rico and the Caribbean.
+The Puerto Rico Manufacturers Association awarded him its Executive of the Year award in 2014.
+In 2015, Martinez de Dios was twice nominated for Emmy Awards for a commercial he produced for Atlantic University College and a short film, Phoebe & Luna.
+The commercial won two of the three categories in which it was nominated.
+In 2015 he received a Proclamation of Greeting by the House of Representatives of Puerto Rico, for the foundation of the studio Gladius LLC and the creation of dozens of jobs on the island of Puerto Rico.
+In January 2016, Martínez de Dios was also recognized by the Sales and Marketing Executives Association of Puerto Rico, who awarded him the "Top Management Awards 2016" in the category of education.

-Philanthropy and community service

-Martinez de Dios dedicates a great percentage of his time to work carried out in order to benefit culture and young people.
-He is a volunteer on the Guaynabo city Community Education Evaluation Committee.
-Also, from Atlantic University College, he endorses and assists causes and events which support educational, sports, artistic and cultural development in Puerto Rico.